dirkkelly/dirkkelly/content/collapse/we-have-monetised-the-end-of-the-world-first-dog-on-the-moon.md

   author: First Dog on the Moon
   publisher: The Guardian
 tags:
-- resist
+- Collapse
-- capitalism
+- Resist
-- extinction
+- Capitalism
-- violence
+- Extinction
-- collapse
+- Violence
 ---